Infertile. How do I take that as a husband?

 How should I handle my wife’s sterility?
-As a man, it is not easy for me to openly show my weakness, especially in front of my wife who has such issues.
+As a man, it is not easy to openly show my weakness, especially in front of my wife, who has such issues.
 I have always been the one who takes control of everything.
-I am often anxious and irritated about small things, and that freaks me out.
-I was supposed to be a calm person, and I was sure to easily get rid of my negative feelings.
+I am often anxious and irritated about small things, which freaks me out.
+I was supposed to be calm, and I was sure to easily get rid of my negative feelings.

 But things are different now that my wife and I found out that her chances of getting pregnant are close to zero due to that.

 What I Know Vs. How I Genuinely Feel About My Wife’s Infertility Issue

 I love my wife, and I will promise to love her forever.
 As much as possible, I do not want this infertility issue to become something that will ruin our ten years of marriage.
 I would still pick her over some unnecessary argument about dealing with infertility.
 That is the truth.
 That is what I know about infertility.
 However, that is not exactly what I feel right now.
 And that is what makes this whole infertility issue so complicated to handle.

 Of course, I am a little heartbroken that our chance of having a baby is almost near impossible due to infertility.
 When I heard the infertility doctor say that my wife’s chance of getting pregnant is one over 100, I was shocked, thinking that we both are physically healthy.
 Ever since we got married, we committed ourselves to be happy and healthy living.
 So knowing that she will suffer from plenty of related complications when she gets pregnant was devastating to hear.

 That Inferior Feeling I Get When I’m Reminded Of The Issue